 How to Fix Bidirectional Errors?

 The Webmaster Console view for this error is fairly confusing but it will tell you which pages are missing the links or are missing a reference in XML Site Maps.
 If you have XML Site Maps then check for errors as I note above and make any fixes.
-Remove any that are redirects, 404 or robots blocked URL’s.
-If you have them in pages you can use a great HREF Testing tool from the guys at Merkyl.
+Remove any that are redirects, 404, or arobots blocked URL.
+If you have them in pages you can use a great HREF Testing tool from the guys at Merkel.
 The other option is to go over and set up an account with our HREF Builder and we can import the files and find the missing pages.